-- Promote local organisations who are able to support conversations about benefits - Continue to promote Direct Payments. - Promote services and organisations across the borough that recognise the carers role and the need for reasonable adjustments for carers and the people they care for. - Promote services available such as Telford and Wrekin Carers Centre that allow carers to discuss openly the challenges of the carers role. - Carers of young people who are transistioning from Childrens Services to Adult Social Care are offered a carers assessment to support with preparing with adulthood. - Continue to support carers to have good mental health and wellbeing, providing guidance and support to meet thier needs as well as people they care for.
+- Provide timely information, advice and guidance when a person's caring role changes for any reason. - Promote local organisations who are able to support conversations about benefits. - Continue to promote Direct Payments. - Promote services and organisations across the borough that recognise the carers role and the need for reasonable adjustments for carers and the people they care for. - Promote services available such as Telford and Wrekin Carers Centre that allow carers to discuss openly the challenges of the carers role. - Carers of young people who are transitioning from Children's Services to Adult Social Care are offered a carers assessment to support with preparing with adulthood. - Continue to support carers to have good mental health and wellbeing, providing guidance and support to meet their needs as well as people they care for.